salamandersen93/drexel-capstone-avian-grassland-habitat-loss-analytics-project/README.md

-# drexel-capstone-avian-grassland-habitat-loss-analytics-project
+# Grassland Bird Population Analytics: Agricultural Impact Assessment

-<h2> Correlation, Linear Regression, and Network Analysis of Ornithological Citizen Science Data and USDA Agricultural Census Data: Grassland Bird Species</h2>
+> Correlation, Linear Regression, and Network Analysis of Ornithological Citizen Science Data and USDA Agricultural Census Data

+---

+## Overview

-<h3> Background: </h3> Grassland bird species have sufferred a staggering 40% decline in population since 1966 due to a combination of habitat loss from climate change and conversion of native prairie grasslands to agricultural land.
-Understanding the population dynamics of these species and how they respond to changes in agricultural practice and methodologies could be a critical step in refining conservation efforts and a brighter future for species of critical concern.<br>
+This project investigates the relationship between agricultural practices and grassland bird population dynamics across the continental United States.
+Grassland bird species have suffered a staggering 40% decline in population since 1966 due to habitat loss from climate change and conversion of native prairie grasslands to agricultural land.
+Understanding how these species respond to changes in agricultural practices is critical for refining conservation efforts and informing policy decisions.

-The dataset in this project was constructed as part of a Udacity Data Engineering nanodegree using python and postgreSQL.
-This analysis (DSCI 521 project) is a continuation of that work, and will leverage a set of techniques including correlation analysis, linear regression, and network analysis to drill into the data.
-The intention of this analysis is to bring to light trends which could be used to inform conservation actions by policymakers and agricultural organizations.
-For example, could decreasing treatment of cropland with pesticides in a given county help a given species rebound?
-Could incentivizing conversion of cropland to pastureland result in increased populations of a given species of critical conservation concern?

-<h3> Dataset Summary: </h3> To briefly summarize the efforts of dataset origins preceding this project: The original dataset is a merging of eBird observation data and USDA 2017 agricultural census data. eBird is a citizen science initiative owned by the Cornell Lab of Ornithology which allows birdwatchers and citizen scientists around the world to track their bird observations, including date/time, species counts, checklists comments, and other metadata.
-Data was acquired using an API key for 16 species which were manually selected based on subject matter knowledge and guidance from the 2019 Audubon Grassland Species Report.
-The date range was all months of the year 2017 and the geographical range was limited to the continental USA.
-USDA agricultural census data was downloaded from the USDA website and filtered to include relevant features, which are detailed in the data model below.
-The datasets were cleaned, wrangled, and merged to construct the data in a star schema, with an 'observation' table as the central fact table and dimension tables including checklist details, species details, FIPS details, and agricultural features.

-<h3>Data Model:::</h3><br>
+The analysis employs correlation analysis, linear regression modeling, and network analysis techniques to identify actionable trends that could inform conservation strategies by policymakers and agricultural organizations.

+---

+## Research Questions

+This analysis addresses four core questions designed to illuminate the complex relationships between agricultural practices and grassland bird populations:

+### 1. Habitat Preference Analysis
+**Are certain species observed in higher quantities in regions with more pastureland, cropland, irrigated land, or land in farms?**

+Understanding which species favor particular habitats can help target conservation efforts to the most effective geographic locations and land types.

+### 2. Chemical Treatment Impact
+**Do species observation quantities exhibit any relationships with the use of chemicals on cropland to control insects, nematodes, growth, weeds/grasses, or disease?**

+This analysis aims to uncover hidden complexities in how agricultural chemical usage affects bird populations, potentially informing recommendations for modified agricultural practices.

+### 3. Conservation Program Efficacy
+**Do counties with higher rates of enrollment in conservation programs have higher populations of grassland-dependent species?**

+Evaluating whether existing conservation efforts have made observable impacts on species populations can inform the effectiveness and future direction of conservation investments.

+### 4. Species Co-occurrence Patterns
+**Are there certain clusters of species which tend to associate together in the same habitats or regions?**

+Identifying species that co-occur could streamline conservation efforts by targeting multiple species simultaneously and revealing shared habitat requirements.

+---

+## Dataset Construction

+### Data Sources

+**eBird Citizen Science Data**
+- Source: Cornell Lab of Ornithology's eBird initiative
+- Temporal scope: All months of 2017
+- Geographic scope: Continental United States
+- Acquisition method: API access
+- Species selection: 16 species manually selected based on subject matter expertise and guidance from the 2019 Audubon Grassland Species Report
+- Data elements: Date/time, species counts, checklist metadata, geographic coordinates

+**USDA Agricultural Census Data**
+- Source: USDA 2017 Agricultural Census
+- Acquisition method: Direct download from USDA website
+- Geographic resolution: County level (FIPS codes)
+- Focus: Agricultural practices and land use patterns relevant to grassland habitat

+### Data Engineering Pipeline

+The dataset was constructed as part of a Udacity Data Engineering nanodegree using Python and PostgreSQL.
+The engineering process involved:

+1. API-based extraction of eBird observation data for target species
+2. Download and filtering of USDA agricultural census data
+3. Data cleaning and validation
+4. Geographic alignment using FIPS codes
+5. Schema design and implementation in star schema format
+6. ETL pipeline execution for data integration

+The resulting integrated dataset merges ornithological citizen science observations with comprehensive agricultural practice metrics at the county level, enabling analysis of relationships between farming practices and bird populations.

+---

+## Data Model

+The dataset is structured as a star schema optimized for analytical queries:

-<b>Observation Table (Fact Table) ~3 million rows</b>
+### Observation Table (Fact Table)
+**~3 million rows**

 - Species Common Name
 - Observation Count
 - Sampling Event ID
 - FIPS Code
-- Observation ID
+- Observation ID (Primary Key)

-<b>FIPS Table (Dimension)</b>
+### FIPS Table (Dimension)

-- FIPS Code
+- FIPS Code (Primary Key)
 - County Name
 - State Name

-<b>Agricultural Table (Dimension)</b>
-- FIPS_code: FIPS code (geographic information data)
+### Agricultural Features Table (Dimension)

+- FIPS Code (Primary Key, Foreign Key to Observation)
 - Acres of Land in Farms as Percent of Land Area in Acres: 2017
 - Acres of Irrigated Land as Percent of Land in Farms Acreage: 2017
 - Acres of Total Cropland as Percent of Land Area in Acres: 2017
 - Acres of Harvested Cropland as Percent of Land in Farms Acreage: 2017
 - Acres of All Types of Pastureland as Percent of Land in Farms Acreage: 2017
-- Acres Enrolled in the Conservation Reserve, Wetlands Reserve, Farmable Wetlands, or Conservation Reserve Enhancement Programs as Percent of Land in Farms Acreage: 2017
+- Acres Enrolled in Conservation Programs (CRP, WRP, Farmable Wetlands, CREP) as Percent of Land in Farms Acreage: 2017
 - Acres of Cropland and Pastureland Treated with Animal Manure as Percent of Total Cropland Acreage: 2017
 - Acres Treated with Chemicals to Control Insects as Percent of Total Cropland Acreage: 2017
 - Acres Treated with Chemicals to Control Nematodes as Percent of Total Cropland Acreage: 2017